-Teachers and support staff will be made aware of:
+Teachers and other staff will be aware of:

-- The procedures to be followed - The responsibility all teachers have in making provision for SEN pupils - The commitment required by staff to keep the SENCO well informed about pupils' progress - Mechanisms that exist to allow teachers access to information about SEN pupils - What exactly constitutes a 'level of concern' and at which point SEN is initiated - Mechanisms that exist to alert the SENCO to such 'levels of concern' - The procedure by which parents are informed of this concern and the subsequent SEN provision; additionally, parents must be given clear guidance to the means by which provision and support is given, and how they can provide additional information when and if required - Parents and staff will work closely together in identifying the needs of children - School will provide the appropriate provision and support to children with SEND
+- the procedures to be followed - the responsibility all teachers have in making provision for SEN pupils - the commitment required by staff to keep the SENCO well informed about pupils' progress

+- mechanisms that exist to allow teachers access to information about SEN pupils - what exactly constitutes a 'level of concern' and at which point SEN is initiated - mechanisms that exist to alert the SENCO to such 'levels of concern' - the procedure by which parents are informed of this concern and the subsequent SEN provision - parental guidance as to how provision and support is given - the need for parents and staff to work closely together in identifying the needs of children. - the appropriate provision and support to children with SEND.